containernetworking/cni.dev/content/docs/_index.md

 ## Where are the binaries?

-The plugins moved to a separate repo: https://github.com/containernetworking/plugins, and the releases there include binaries and checksums.
+The plugins have been moved to a separate repo: https://github.com/containernetworking/plugins, and the releases there include binaries and checksums.